v5ma/selfawarenetworks/13san.md

 That field instantly re-tunes every spike generator, closing the causal loop that feels like “mind.”

-The CUDA simulation (≈3 k lines) that instantiates this loop will be released for open peer review next month.
+A CUDA simulation (≈3 k lines) that instantiates this loop will be released for open peer review in the coming months.
 Watch the model run—or falsify it.

-Marc Pierar
-@m_pierar
-Nice try.
-Your 'bootstrap' is physical, does not include consciousness.
-In the next step, consciousness arises and is then fed back to the loop.

-Now make a bootstrap including consciousness.

 Consciousness isn’t bolted on after the physics.
 In Self Aware Networks the bootstrap is the state where every phase pattern is instantly readable everywhere; that universal readability is consciousness.
 Loop and awareness co-arise—nothing left to add.